Recover data by restoring an Azure SQL database

 - Create a new database on any SQL Database server in any other region recovered to the point of the most recent replicated backups.

 To complete a restore, Azure copies the database from the storage account to the Azure SQL Database server that you specify.
 In a point-in-time restore, SQL Database follows that by applying transaction logs to the restored database, up to the time you chose.

 The length of this process varies widely.
 It depends on the database size, the transaction logs, network bandwidth, and the number of concurrent restore operations.
 Most restore operations finish in less than 12 hours.

 The only way to know how long your restore operation takes is to perform a trial restore.
-It's good idea to perform trial restores occasionally to time them and to ensure your complete backup and restore strategy works as you expect.
+It's a good idea to perform trial restores occasionally to time them and to ensure your complete backup and restore strategy works as you expect.

 Perform a point-in-time restore